SEARCH

 I do!
 And removing them is an ongoing project.

-Not all invasives in natural areas are caused by gardeners of course, but over the years we have certainly played a role.
+Not all invasives in natural areas are caused by gardeners of course, but over the years we have certainly played a role and it’s all hands on deck at this point.
+Every good deed helps.

 Red columbine in bloom - native to Ontario and surrounding regions.